codefellows/seattle-201n5/class-06-dom--objects--domain_modeling/README.md

   - Model its attributes with a constructor function that defines and initializes properties.
   - Model its behaviors with small methods that focus on doing one job well.
   - Create instances using the `new` keyword followed by a call to a constructor function.
-  - Store the newly created object in a variable so you can access its properties and methods from outside.
+  - Store each newly created object in a variable so you can access its properties and methods from outside.
   - Use the this variable within methods so you can access the object's properties and methods from inside.

-**"Understanding The Problem Domain Is The Hardest Part Of Programming" (Sonmez)**
+**"Understanding the Problem Domain Is the Hardest Part of Programming" (Sonmez)**

 - Why problem domains are hard
 - Programming is easy if you understand the problem domain